Top 14 Venture Capital Firms Revolutionizing Big Data

 9. Joule Ventures

-Joule Ventures is a New York-based firm that serves as a first-check partner for Israeli founders.
-They focus on helping enterprise-grade technology companies commercialize their solutions in U.S. markets.
+Joule Ventures is a New York-based firm that acts as a first-check partner for Israeli founders.
+They focus on helping companies with enterprise-grade solutions commercialize their products in U.S. markets.

-- Industries of focus: Big Data, Enterprise Software, Cyber Security, Cloud Infrastructure, IoT
+- Industries of focus: Big Data, Business Intelligence, Cyber Security, Cloud Infrastructure, Software

 - Founded: 2010